gcoulby/Northumbria-PhD-Thesis-Latex-Template/README.md

 For complicated chapters (mutliple sub sections), use the directory structure above (or one you feel more comfortable with).
 For simple chapters (one or two sections) it may be worth just creating a single .tex file.

 ## Required Files

 This project uses the following required files:

-- Glossaries (Use this file to define acronyms and glossary items)
 - Harvard.bst (This is the bibliography style file same as AGSM, but formats URLS correctly and supresses URLs on all but Misc (webpages) items.)
 - Library.bib (This is bib file used to generate bibliography)
 - NorthumbriaPhDThesis.cls (This file provides all the overrides to the Book.cls file that makes the project comply with Northumbria's style guide)